Why you might want to

 Since 2010, I’ve spent time encouraging and support aspiring leaders at all levels.
 Twitter, blogging, TeachMeets and conferences have been very positive channels with respect to this networking. #WomenEd is a shining example.

 One of the things I’ve been involved in has been a four-week online course on ‘Leading an Independent School’.
-Andrew Hampton, a serving independent school head, and I developed the course and facilitate it together.
-In September 2019 we start work with our 25th cohort, and have confirmed dates for cohorts 26 and 27 in the spring and summer terms, 2020.
-We take up to 25 participants each time.
+Andrew Hampton, a recently serving independent school head, and I developed the course and facilitate it together.
+It’s designed for those whose next step may be Senior Leadership, or headship, in an independent school.
+In September 2023 we begin working with our 37th cohort.
 A significant number of those who have completed the course are now heads.
 Whenever this happens, Andrew and I feel like proud parents.

 I knew little about online learning when we started, and suspect my initial thoughts about it were relatively negative – wouldn’t this be impersonal, faceless, dry and dehumanising?
 Wouldn’t it, in fact, be dull?

 Online learning can work well for busy professionals who want to invest in their personal and professional development but don’t want too many days out of school.
 It’s flexible in that they decide when they want to spend time on it, so they can work at a time and in a way which suits them.
 The participants make up a supportive, energising and enthusiastic community and there is warmth and humour in our exchanges.
-We’ve had a great deal of positive feedback, and those who have completed it often continue to connect with us, use our support in headship selection processes, and let us know how they subsequently fare, especially when they have news of success to share.
+We’ve had a great deal of positive feedback, and those who have completed it often continue to connect with us, use our support in Senior Leadership and headship selection processes, and let us know how they subsequently fare, especially when they have news of success to share.

 So how does it work?